 Prior to WMA, Deirdre worked for F.E.
 Moran Mechanical Contractor of Northbrook, Illinois as a Project Engineer, and Black & Veatch of Kansas City, Missouri as a Project Mechanical Engineer focusing on utility power generation.

 Deirdre graduated Magna Cum Laude from the University of Missouri-Rolla, with a B.S. in Mechanical Engineering.
-Her professional activities and registrations include LEED Accredited Professional, American Society of Mechanical Engineers (ASME), Member of the ASME Performance Test Code Committee for Steam Generating Units Committee, American Society of Heating, Refrigeration, and Air-conditioning Engineers- Member.
+Her professional activities and registrations include LEED Accredited Professional, American Society of Mechanical Engineers (ASME), Member of the ASME Performance Test Code Committee for Steam Generating Units Committee, and Member of ASHRAE.
 She is a Licensed Professional Engineer in the States of Illinois, Missouri, Ohio, Connecticut, California, and North Carolina.

 Steve joined WMA in 1995 when his firm Brooke & Choporis, Inc. merged with WMA.
 With over 35 years of experience, Steve has received multiple ASHRAE Excellence in Engineering Awards, as well as ASHRAE Energy Design Awards.
 In his role as Project Executive, Steve is responsible for all phases of the construction process from design through construction administration.

-Steve is a member of the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), the National Council of Examiners for Engineering and Surveying (NCEES), and the National Fire Protection Association (NFPA), and is a licensed Professional Engineer.
+Steve is a member of ASHRAE, the National Council of Examiners for Engineering and Surveying (NCEES), and the National Fire Protection Association (NFPA), and is a licensed Professional Engineer.
 He received both his Bachelors and Masters degrees in Mechanical Engineering from Northwestern University and is a die-hard Wildcats fan.

 As the Chief Technology Engineer at WMA, James Mesch is the authority in technology infrastructure systems.
 He’s been the leader of many of WMA’s key commercial headquarters, interiors and mission critical projects and is involved in every phase of the design process.
 With this hands-on approach, James is able to ensure the technical quality and standards of his projects, as well as establish and maintain close relationships with the client and project team.